gregallensworth/MobileMapStarter/README.md

 A minimal but functional, standalone mobile app from which to build your own creations.

 This app is designed for Phonegap/Cordova, therefore it is HTML, JavaScript, and CSS.
+This consists of ONLY the HTML/CSS/JS components, and not the working Cordova libraries and binaries, the Xcode project files, and so on.

 Components of this app: